json-api/json-api/_format/1.1/index.md

 A document **MAY** contain any of these top-level members:

-* `jsonapi`: an object describing the server's implementation
 * `links`: a [links object][links] related to the primary data.
-* `included`: an array of [resource objects] that are related to the primary data and/or each other ("included resources").

-If a document does not contain a top-level `data` key, the `included` member **MUST NOT** be present either.

 The top-level [links object][links] **MAY** contain the following members:

-* `self`: the [link][links] that generated the current response document.
-If a document has extensions or profiles applied to it, this link **SHOULD** be represented by a [link object] with the `type` target attribute specifying the JSON:API media type with all applicable parameters.
-* `related`: a [related resource link] when the primary data represents a resource relationship.
-* `describedby`: a [link] to a description document (e.g. OpenAPI or JSON Schema) for the current document.
 * [pagination] links for the primary data.

 The document's "primary data" is a representation of the resource or collection